staticvariablejames/cookie-connoisseur/README.md

 Known Issues
 ============

+The core functionality is still somewhat unstable, so some tests might fail due to crashes inside Cookie Connoisseur.

 Favicons are not downloaded.
 `npx cookie-connoisseur fetch` simply uses Playwright to download files, and favicon requests are [explicitly filtered out](https://github.com/microsoft/playwright/issues/7493).
 I did not implement a fallback yet.

+Files which are downloaded to `.cookie-connoisseur` are not automatically removed if they are not needed anymore.